Last updated: March 6, 2026

 The sign: When the Keltner Channel becomes flat and narrow, it’s screaming at you that the market has no clear direction.

-Our advice: This is your cue to stay out.
+Advice: This is your cue to stay out.
 Trying to trade breakouts is a recipe for getting chopped up by small, meaningless moves.
 The indicator is doing its job by saving you from low-quality setups.

 3.5.
 Combining with RSI or MACD for extra confirmation